 1. Department of Medicine, Cardiology Division, University of Verona, Verona, Italy; 2.
 Cardiovascular Department, Humanitas Gavazzeni, Bergamo, Italy; 3.
 Department of Surgery, Dentistry, Paediatrics and Gynaecology, Division of Cardio-Thoracic Intensive Care, University of Verona, Verona, Italy

-“Chimney” and “BASILICA” techniques (1,2), have been developed to offer safe prevention of coronary artery occlusion (CAO) in case of valve-in-valve transcatheter aortic valve implantation (VIV-TAVI) in degenerated surgical bioprosthesis, but sometimes these lead to unnecessary stenting, or may simply not be performed because of unfavourable anatomy.
-Moreover, when they are not implemented, a reassuring coronary angiogram after valve implantation may hide the risk of delayed CAO, which could occur after the removal of protective wires from coronaries (3).
+The “chimney” and “BASILICA” techniques1,2 were developed to offer safe prevention of coronary artery occlusion (CAO) in case of valve-in-valve transcatheter aortic valve implantation (VIV-TAVI) in degenerated surgical bioprostheses.
+However, sometimes these lead to unnecessary stenting or may simply not be performed because of unfavourable anatomy.
+Moreover, when they are not implemented, a reassuring coronary angiogram after valve implantation may hide the risk of delayed CAO, which could occur after the removal of protective wires from coronaries3.

-This study aims to evaluate the feasibility and usefulness of intravascular ultrasound (IVUS) analysis of the coronary ostia to predict and prevent CAO after VIV-TAVI.
+This study aimed to evaluate the feasibility and usefulness of intravascular ultrasound (IVUS) analysis of ...